5 Crucial Spring Car Care Tips

 This spring car care tip works for both the interior and exterior.
 Make sure to give your car a thorough washing of the salt that has damaged your vehicle’s body over the winter.
 Besides the importance of keeping a car clean, a vehicle’s appearance is that much more accentuated when it’s nice and shiny on the inside and out.

-Change the Fluids
+2. Change the fluids

 Be sure to check your power steering, brakes and transmission fluids.
 If the levels are low, top them off and flush/replace them as recommended in your owner’s manual.
 Keep in mind that your power steering, brake and transmission fluids are closed, meaning that if they’re low, that may indicate a leak.

 Finally, an oil change is definitely a must, not just with the calendar turning to spring, but with every seasonal change.
-Your coolants should be checked as well, to ensure no leakage has accrued.
+Your coolants should be checked as well, to ensure no leakage has occured.

-Check your Belts and Hoses
+3. Check your belts and hoses

 Winter can do quite a number on belts and hoses.
 Colder temperatures can harden and/or damage rubber, so it’s crucial to have these checked.
 Inspect and replace worn or cracked belts, as well as hoses that are blistered, brittle or too soft.

 Belts and hoses usually have a lifespan of five years; always err on the side of caution.
 If your belts have to be replaced, you may also need to replace the tensioner and pulleys to keep the new belt from slipping.